Back to all blogs

 What Are Weight Loss Injections?

-1. Appetite Regulation: They mimic hormones that signal to your brain that you are full, significantly reducing "food noise"—those constant intrusive thoughts about eating.
+1. Appetite Regulation: They signal fullness to the brain and reduce intrusive thoughts about food.

-2. Delayed Gastric Emptying: They slow down the speed at which your stomach empties its contents into the small intestine.
-This keeps you feeling physically full for longer after a meal.
+2. Delayed Gastric Emptying: They slow the speed at which the stomach empties, keeping you full longer.

-3. Insulin Sensitivity: They help your body use insulin more effectively, which can be particularly helpful for those whose weight gain has led to metabolic issues like insulin resistance.
+3. Insulin Sensitivity: They help the body process insulin more effectively, addressing metabolic resistance.

 Can You Use Weight Loss Injections with an Underactive Thyroid?

-The short answer is: Yes, for most people with a benign underactive thyroid, weight loss injections can be used safely.
+The short answer is yes.
+For most people with a benign underactive thyroid or Hashimoto’s disease, weight loss injections can be used safely.
+There are no direct contraindications for these conditions, and many patients find them helpful for overcoming a slowed metabolism.

 A Note on Urgent Symptoms